8 Best Shop Vacs for Woodworking 2022 – Top Picks & Reviews

 It is a tremendous asset to a large shop with its 19-foot cleaning reach and its powerful 5.0 horsepower (HP) motor will pick up just about anything.
 And so, you don’t need to lift it to empty it when using the wet vacuum feature, it has an extra-large drain port on the base.
 With integrated accessory storage to round it out, this is one heck of a vacuum.

 As with all things, sometimes you might get a product that fails after continued use.
 It is very rare with this shop vac, but it happens.
 The only big concern we had was the ineffectiveness of Vacmaster’s customer service.
 They don’t have very good warranty support and are hard to get on the phone.
+Overall, we think this is the best shop vac for woodworking we have reviewed this year.

 2. TACKLIFE PVC01A Wet/Dry Vacuum – Best Value